-Your Nikon already came with a kit lens, but that is never enough.
-The camera you own is old but it is still capable of doing much more with the right lenses.
-The kit lens it comes with allows you to take reasonably good photos but not the best.
-Hence, you must be looking for the best Nikon D3000 lenses available in the market.
+Your Nikon D3000 already came with a kit lens, but that is never enough.
+The camera you own is too old but it is still capable of doing much more with the right lenses.
+The bundled lens allows you to take reasonably good photos but not the best.
+Hence, you must look for the best Nikon D3000 compatible lenses.

-Luckily I too have this camera in my collection and I have used a bunch of lenses with it.
-So, if you’re wondering which lenses you should buy for different purposes, you need not worry.
-This article is going to be your one stop destination for finding the Nikon D3000 compatible lenses.
+Luckily I too have this camera in my collection and I have used it in a past along with a bunch of lenses.
+So, if you’re wondering which lenses you should buy for different types of photography, there’s no need to worry.
+This article is going to be your one-stop solution for finding the highly compatible lenses for your Nikon D3000.

 - Max Aperture: The light from outside travels to the sensor through a hole known as an aperture.
 It is expressed as f-number such as f/4, f/5.6.
 The smaller the number, the wider the opening, which is useful for low light.